mnot/I-D/rfc7320bis/draft.md

 # Best Current Practices for Standardizing Structured URIs

 This section updates {{RFC3986}} by advising Specifications how they should define structure and semantics within URIs.
-Best practices differ depending on the URI component, as described below.
+Best practices differ depending on the URI component in question, as described below.

 ## URI Schemes